46-Page Dental Template + 145-Post Blog Migration

 4. QA cycle to the agency’s issue backlog.
 Post-initial-build QA went through the agency’s shared issue backlog, with the agency flagging design deltas, URL issues, image quality concerns, and mobile alignment discrepancies for our fix loop.
 URL trailing-slash consistency was one finding that required a systematic fix across the staging environment — the agency’s sitemap spec had no trailing slashes on internal link targets, and the initial build introduced them.
 Corrected and confirmed before the site moved to agency handoff.

 5. Cross-device verification.
-Every QA round covered responsive behaviour at desktop, tablet, and mobile breakpoints.
-The service-page template — applied across 30 pages — received the most iteration, as the Figma had per-page imagery and section variants that needed to reconcile correctly with the template’s responsive breakpoints.
+No round signed off until the layout held up at desktop, tablet, and mobile widths.
+The service-page template carried the heaviest load.
+It sat behind 30 of the pages, and the Figma loaded it with per-page imagery and section variants that each had to fall into place against the template’s responsive breakpoints.

-The per-page Figma diff was the discipline that mattered.
+The per-page Figma diff was what carried the build.
 Forty-six pages across seven templates gave the agency a repeatable QA surface; the Cyrillic comments in the slider code — carried from the shared template layer — only surfaced because the review went component by component, not page-wide.

 Operational Integrity at handoff

-QA caught two issues before handoff: Cyrillic comments in the homepage slider’s template code — carried from the shared template layer and cleaned before the agency reviewed the build — and trailing-slash URLs applied inverse to the agency’s sitemap spec, corrected site-wide across the 46-page staging environment.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+QA caught two issues before handoff: Cyrillic comments in the slider’s template code, carried from the shared layer and cleaned before review, and trailing-slash URLs applied inverse to the sitemap spec, corrected across the 46-page staging site.
+Everything went through Site Checker before it left our hands.
+How we run QA covers the categories and why we hold a build with anything still open.
+Once the agency had the site, they ran their own pipeline and logged findings into the shared backlog, which we worked down until the build was theirs to accept.

 Results